Yakov-Bader/onlineAuctionAPI/README.md

 ## Sign Up
 **POST** [https://onlineauctionapi.herokuapp.com/signup](https://onlineauctionapi.herokuapp.com/signup)
 describe: this is for signing up to the website
-required parameters: name, email, password, password2
+required parameters: name, email, password
 response: `{"status": "ok", "message": "welcome to ${name} ${email}" }`
 response: `{"status": "error", "message": "you already exist, link to sign in page" }`
 response: `{"status": "error", "message": "you are missing some arguments"}`